A savory beer cheese soup flavored with pale ale, sharp cheddar and pepper cheeses along with bacon, jalapenos, paprika, and garlic.

 With cooler temperature just around the corner, Kim and I figured it was time for more soup recipes.
 Today, we're sharing Kim's mouthwatering beer cheese soup.

 All the flavor beer cheese dip, in a soup!
 I'm a huge fan of pub grub and I'm telling you, this has restaurant quality flavor and texture.

 Now, this is a homemade soup, so it takes a little extra time and effort.
 However, it's definitely worth it.

-Afterward, place a large stockpot or deep saucepan over medium heat.
-Cook the bacon until it's crispy and done.
+- Place a large stockpot or deep saucepan over medium heat.
+Cook the bacon until it's crispy and cooked through.

-Carefully, pour in the ale and stir it into the flour mixture.
-Increase the heat to low-medium and let the soup come to a simmer.
+- Carefully pour in the beer, and stir it into the flour mixture.
+Increase the heat to medium and let the soup come to a simmer.
 As the soup thickens, pour in the heavy cream and chicken broth.
 Stir to combine.